HR Glossary for HR Professionals

 What are the Different Employee Types?

-Employee types include:
+Common types of employees include:

 - Full-Time Employees: An employee who, for a calendar month, averages at least 30 hours per week, or 130 hours of work per month.